Eva Chen

-Eva Yi-Hwa Chen is a Taiwanese business executive and the co-founder and chief executive of Trend Micro, one of the world's largest software security firms.
+Eva Yi-Hwa Chen (陳怡樺) is a Taiwanese business executive and the co-founder and chief executive of Trend Micro, one of the world's largest software security firms.
 In 2010, CRN Magazine named her as one of the "Top 100 Most Influential Executives in the Industry".
 She was fifth on the 2012 Forbes list of "Asia's 50 Power Businesswomen".

 Early life and education

 Chen was born in Taichung, Taiwan.
 One of her earlier memories was when her house caught fire from some downed telephone wires.
 She struggled with a fear of telephones for years after the incident.

-Chen attended National Chengchi University in Taipei where she earned a degree in philosophy.
-After graduation she worked briefly in the publishing industry.
-In 1984 she moved to United States where she received a master's degree in management information systems from the University of Texas at Dallas.
+Chen graduated from National Chengchi University in Taipei with a bachelor's degree in philosophy.
+After graduation, she worked briefly in the publishing industry.
+In 1984, she moved to United States and earned a master's degree in management information systems from the University of Texas at Dallas.
 Back in Taiwan, she worked briefly for Acer Inc. in their research department before leaving to write for a Chinese newspaper.